Kevingtxz/Bot-Instagram-followers/README.md

 # What have I learned?

-SeleniumWebDriver, automation, web scraping, Excel handle, pandas
+SeleniumWebDriver, automation, web scraping, Excel handle